Investment questions? We’ve got answers to help you get started.

 Q: Why is taking enough risk with my investment so important?

 A: Any investment involves taking some level of risk in exchange for potential returns.
 Not having enough exposure to higher risk/higher returning assets, such as shares, may mean your returns are too low to achieve your savings or retirement goals.
 Conversely, taking too much risk could result in large fluctuations in the value of your investment and push you outside of your comfort zone, leading you to make rash decisions that may negatively impact your goals too.
-By knowing your financial and emotional capacity to take risk, you can work out the optimal amount of investment risk to reach your goals.
+By considering your investment timeframe and knowing your financial and emotional capacity to take risk, you can work out the optimal amount of investment risk to help reach your goals.
 Partnering with a financial adviser can be a great way to help understand and achieve the right amount of risk for your situation.

 Want more investment insights?
 Check out Milford’s The Investing Place for exclusive masterclass content, news and opinion pieces.